clauseHQ/fragile-goods-app/README.md

 5. Create an instance of the Fragile Goods clause in your Clause Hub account.

-In the template libary choose the following template.
+In the template library choose the following template.

 <img src="docs/fragile-goods-template.png" width="350">